 top of page

-Senior Curator of French prints of XV—XVIII centuries
+Senior Curator of French prints of XV—XVIII centuries,

-Director of Contemporary Art Departament,
+Director of Contemporary Art Department,

 State Hermitage Museum, St.Petersburg